Mayitzin/Robotics/README.md

 * How to build a Neural Network [Part 1](https://stevenmiller888.github.io/mind-how-to-build-a-neural-network/) and [Part 2](http://stevenmiller888.github.io/mind-how-to-build-a-neural-network-part-2/) by Steven Miller.
 * [Youtube: How Deep Neural Networks Work](https://www.youtube.com/watch?v=ILsA4nyG7I0) (24:37) by Brandon Rohrer.
 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
 Free online book about NNs and Deep Learning by [Michael Nielsen](http://michaelnielsen.org/).
+* [fast.ai](http://www.fast.ai/) is a portal with an incredibly useful tutorial and material for cutting-edge Deep Learning by [Jeremy Howard](https://twitter.com/jeremyphoward).

 **Books**